SharpLink Gaming stock rallies 7% after $30M Ethereum buy

 In 2024, stablecoins overtook Bitcoin as the primary vehicle for laundering illicit crypto funds, marking a major shift in the tactics of cybercriminals.

-Are Security Measures Keeping Pace with Evolving Scams
+Are Security Measures Keeping Pace with Evolving Scams?

 Despite advances in blockchain intelligence and compliance tools, security measures are struggling to keep up with the rapidly shifting threat landscape.
-The use of stablecoins for laundering illicit funds has surged, now accounting for over 60% of dark finance flows.

 Meanwhile, the number of reported crypto scam complaints doubled in 2024, and losses from investment scams alone surpassed $5.8 billion in the United States.
-These trends suggest that while detection technologies are improving, the sheer speed and creativity of emerging scams threaten to outpace defensive strategies.

 ALSO READ | Is Bitcoin’s Price Stagnation a Sign of Investor Confidence or Caution?